githubb11/awesome-cf/README.md

 - __gnome-keyring-daemon__ and a __policykit-agent__ (by default policykit-1-gnome is enabled)
 - (Optional) __qt5-styles-gtk2__ or __qt5-styles-plugins__ for making QT and KDE applications look the same as gnome applications
 - [lxappearance](https://sourceforge.net/projects/lxde/files/LXAppearance/) to set up the gtk and icon theme
+- (Optional) [pnmixer](https://github.com/nicklan/pnmixer) Audio Tray icon that is in debian repositories and is easily installed on arch through AUR.
 - (Optional) [Materia](https://github.com/nana-4/materia-theme) as GTK theme
 - (Optional) [Papirus Dark](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) as icon theme
 - (Optional) [flameshot](https://flameshot.org/) my personal screenshot utility of choice, can be replaced by whichever you want, just remember to edit the apps.lua file
-- (Optional) [xbacklight](https://www.x.org/archive/X11R7.5/doc/man/man1/xbacklight.1.html) for adjusting brightness on laptops (disabled by default)
+- (Optional) (Laptop) [xbacklight](https://www.x.org/archive/X11R7.5/doc/man/man1/xbacklight.1.html) for adjusting brightness on laptops (disabled by default)
-- (Optional) [kde-spectacle](https://kde.org/applications/utilities/org.kde.spectacle) my personal screenshot utility of choice, can be replaced by whichever you want, just remember to edit the screenshot utility script
+- (Optional) [kde-spectacle](https://kde.org/applications/utilities/org.kde.spectacle) my personal screenshot utility of choice, can be replaced by whichever you want, just
+- (Optional) [xfce4-power-manager](https://docs.xfce.org/xfce/xfce4-power-manager/start) XFCE4's power manager is excellent and a great way of dealing with sleep, monitor timeout, and
+-   remember to edit the screenshot utility script

 ### 2) Clone the configuration